Judy's Tune RoomJudy's Tune Room

 As a former elementary school teacher with Masters Degree in Education, Judy is a member of the select roster of Artists in Education of the New Hampshire State Council on the Arts.

-Judy offers five Literacy Through Music programs specifically for elementary school children.
+Judy offers two Motivational Assemblies and four Literacy Through Music programs specifically for elementary school children.

 Reading Our Way Across The USA